A GUIDE TO AIRPORTS IN TANZANIA

 Kilimanjaro International Airport is the main entry point for travelers exploring Tanzania’s northern circuit.
 Located in Hai District, it's about a 1.5-hour drive from the city of Arusha.
 While Arusha does have its own airport, many travelers prefer flying into Kilimanjaro because it’s larger, better connected, and handles more international traffic.
 It’s often the preferred choice for direct arrivals from major hubs like Doha and Istanbul, especially if you want to avoid the longer journey from Dar es Salaam, even though some routes are seasonal.

-Hikers planning to climb Mount Kilimanjaro or travelers who want to embark on a safari through Arusha National Park will find Kilimanjaro International is the most convenient entry point.
+Hikers planning to climb Mount Kilimanjaro or travelers who want to embark on a safari through Arusha National Park will find Kilimanjaro International is the most convenient entry point as it’s the closest airport to the mountain.
 The airport offers a range of onward transport options, including taxis, private transfers, and shuttle buses, which can be arranged in advance or upon arrival.

 Over the years, the airport has undergone significant upgrades with updated facilities like ATMs, currency exchange services, free Wi-Fi, clean restrooms, prayer rooms, and a designated smoking area.